-This question "What is the duration of a Sprint" is seemingly simple, but depending on the interviewing situation, company, interviewer, and their familiarity with Scrum you might need to give them more or less details and answer additional questions your answer might bring up.
+This question "What is the duration of a Sprint" is seemingly simple, but depending on the interviewing situation, company, interviewer, and familiarity with Scrum you might need to give them more or fewer details and answer additional questions your answer might bring up.

 Sprint Duration - Where Size Matters

 The answer is simple, a Sprint is a time-box of one month or less.
 A reasonable follow-up question would be, “what is the optimal Sprint duration?”
 Here you might want to put on your consultant hat and give the “it depends” answer.
 And it really does.
 It depends on various factors.
 Let’s explore the extremes, where Sprint duration is either too long or too short.